 Survey respondents were asked for their attitudes about delay in signal timing, and for the reasons that determined their crossing the street.

-Responses showed that pedestrians were more content...Read more
+Responses showed that pedestrians were more content with...Read more